A Fresh 48 is the new black in newborn photography. So what exactly is it?

-I prefer to do a Fresh 48 in the morning, as light is often better in the rooms.
+I prefer to do a Fresh 48 within the first hours in the morning, as natural light is often better in hospital rooms.
 However, be prepared to be flexible if morning doesn’t suit the family or the baby.

 Sometimes I face situations where light isn’t ideal.
 I don’t like to use a speedlight in these sessions, so the only light I have to work with is natural window light.

 When I’m faced with a low light situation, I embrace it and use it to my advantage.
 I find the lack of light can create such a beautiful moodiness and depth of emotion that I don’t feel could be conveyed with a lighter/brighter environment.

 But when really challenged, the reflection of light from the window/windows in the room are your friend, and there are multiple ways to use them to your advantage:

 Also, don’t be afraid to crank up your ISO!